sebnozzi/sliding-puzzle/README.md

 ### JavaFX Version

-You'll need Oracle's JDK 7 or later (as of 2013, OpenJDK will not work as it does not include JavaFX).
+You'll need Oracle's JDK 7 or later (as of 2013, OpenJDK will not work as it does not include JavaFX - yet?).

 Run using SBT with: